-Burnishing: A surface technique used to smooth the surface of a leather hard clay
+Burnishing: A surface technique used to smooth the surface of a leather hard clay object usually done with a smooth stone or metal surface.

 Carve: A surface technique used in decorating clay in its leather hard state, done by cutting into the surface with a needle, loop or knife.